 - a.
 Turn the fuel valve (petcock) to the OFF position. - b.
-Hold the drain hose up and against the leading (engine side) edge of the flange of the Float Bowl where there are two laser etched reference marks (closest to the intake manifold, furthest from the airboot).
-Pull the hose as high as you can without kinking it.
-Do not move the hose while performing this procedure. - c.
+Hold the drain hose up and against the leading edge of the flange of the Float Bowl (closest to the intake manifold, furthest from the airboot).
+Pull the hose as high as you can without kinking it. - c.
 Using a 1/4" flat head screwdriver, slowly open the drain screw at the bottom of the Float Bowl. - d.
-Watch the drain hose closely, monitoring the fuel level as it rises. - If the SmartCarb[®] carburetor's floats are operating correctly, the fuel level in the drain hose should stop rising 8-10 millimeters above the Float Bowl gasket or close to the top laser etched reference mark.
-Close the drain screw, empty the drain hose, and proceed to step 2. on Page 36 to assess the vehicle. - If the fuel level stops well below the lower laser etched reference mark, the SmartCarb[®] may have been short circuiting fuel up the nozzle.
-If you suspect flooding has occurred, close the drain screw, empty the drain hose, and gently tap on the side of the SmartCarb[®].
+Watch the drain hose closely, monitoring the fuel level as it rises. - If the SmartCarb® carburetor's floats are operating correctly, the fuel level in the drain hose should stop rising at just below the leading edge of the Float Bowl flange.
+Close the drain screw, empty the drain hose, and proceed to step 2. on Page 35 to assess the vehicle. - If the fuel level stops well below the leading edge of the Float Bowl flange, the SmartCarb® may have been short circuiting fuel up the nozzle.
+In that event the engine may be flooded.
+Close the drain screw, empty the drain hose, and gently tap on the side of the SmartCarb®.
 Refer to your applicable shop manual for reference on safely drying out a flooded engine before proceeding.
-Then repeat steps

-A. and B. of the cold starting procedures on Page 31 to properly add fuel to the SmartCarb[®] before attempting to start the engine.
+Then repeat steps A. and B. of the cold starting procedures on Page 30 to properly add fuel to the SmartCarb® before attempting to start the engine.